Introduction to Java Collection Interview Questions

-- Efforts on code maintenance always been reduced.
+- Efforts on code maintenance have always been reduced.

 - Improve code reusability and maintained proper interoperability.

 Q3.
-Explain details benefits available in case of using collection framework generic version from the starting of collection interfaces and classes on Java 4 version onwards?
+Explain the benefits of using the collection framework generic version from starting collection interfaces and classes on the Java 4 version onwards?

 Java 1.5 came with some critical functionalities on specifically in the collection framework, which enhances some of the generic interface’s legacy features.
 It introduced some of the approaches which actually provided ClassCastException at compilation time.
 Initially, the same exception came at runtime without any previous definition.
 But in the case of compilation, it will never be identified.
-Now if the developer mentioned one collection interface object type, then it will never able to accept any other object reference.
+If the developer mentioned one collection interface object type, it would never accept any other reference.
 If by mistake developers have done the same, then it will throw ClasCastExpection at compilation time.

 Q4.
-There have a lot of interfaces already defined in case of collection framework design of existing java application.
-Please explain in detail about some of the popular key interfaces available in collection framework, explain their utility of using?
+There are many interfaces already defined in the case of the collection framework design of the existing java application.
+Please explain some of the popular key interfaces available in the collection framework and explain their utility of using them?

-Some of the key interfaces are defined below which are available for Collection framework:
+Some of the key interfaces are defined below, which are available for the Collection framework:

-Collection: It is one of the root interfaces of the entire collection hierarchy.
-It actually holding group of available objects from the development point of view called Elements.
+- Collection: It is one of the root interfaces of the entire collection hierarchy.
+It was actually holding a group of available objects from the development point of view called Elements.
 Normally any kind of direct implementation of this Collection interface is not available for the Java platform.

-- Set: This is one of the key collection interfaces which extends Collection interface and ensure of not containing any duplicate elements.
+- Set: One of the key collection interfaces extends the Collection interface and does not contain any duplicate elements.

-- List: It is one of the ordered collection which extending Collection interface and accepting duplicate elements, which are one of the key difference between set and list.
+- List: One of the ordered collections extends the Collection interface and accepts duplicate elements, which are key differences between set and list.

-- Map: Map is also an interface which holding data with the key-value pair.
+- Map: Map is also an interface that holding data with the key-value pair.
 It never contains any duplicate key values.

-Cloning and serializing on collection interface is not possible at all, as collection interface can have multiple interfaces and there have some possibilities of getting duplicate values or unique values on those specific interfaces.
-So clone or serialize will not possible on that.
+Cloning and serializing on the collection interface is not possible, as the collection interface can have multiple interfaces.
+So there are some possibilities of duplicating values or unique values on those specific interfaces.
+So clone or serialize will not be possible on that.
 But there has some specific method defined for some common interface which may use own clone method to do this.